-In this blog, Introducing the tiny and entertaining Carolina Wren, we will share photographs and information about one of our favorite backyard birds: the Carolina Wren.
+In this blog, Introducing the Carolina Wren, we will share photographs and information about one of our favorite backyard birds: the Carolina Wren.
 These tiny brown birds are entertaining for sure, but sometimes you cannot help but laugh out loud with some of their silly poses and quirky behaviors!

 Mid-Spring that year we noticed that the glass vase suddenly had some pine straw sticking out of the top.
 Upon further inspection, we realized that birds had built a nest down inside this vase, between the fake flower stems!
-We were so lucky to have this table sitting directly in front of one window so we could peer out, between the blinds, from our living room and watch Wren E. Wren and Mrs. Wren E. Wren protect the eggs, and then later fly in and out constantly feeding the children over the next few weeks.
+We were so lucky to have this table sitting directly in front of one of our windows so we could peer out between the blinds, from our living room and watch Wren E. Wren and Mrs. Wren E. Wren incubate and protect the eggs, and then later fly in and out constantly feeding the children over the next few weeks.
+One evening while the birds were away briefly, I counted 5 eggs in the nest.
+They were so small that it was incredible to think they would be bouncy, animated little birds in barely a month.
+This time they ended up with 3 happy healthy young Wrens.

 In the video clip below, Wrenny Wren starts off with one of those shrill, alarm calls, but then switches to his happy "Cheerio cheerio cheerio call".
 Enjoy!